virocon-organization/virocon/docs/fitting.rst

     Fit of the dependency function.

-Finally, let us use the multivariate distribution we fitted to the sample to compute an environmental contour ::
+Finally, let us use the multivariate distribution we fitted to compute an environmental contour ::

     iform_contour = IFormContour(my_fit.mul_var_dist, 25, 3, 100, timeout=None)